Is Gravity Forms not sending email from your site?

 To test your form, switch to a simpler method temporarily (such as Enter Email) and see if that solves the problem with Gravity Forms not sending email.
 If it does, it’s possible you had a routing rule that was stopping notifications from being sent.

 Still having problems?
-Let’s install the WP Mail SMTP plugin to fix Gravity Forms not sending email for good.
+Let’s install the WP Mail SMTP plugin to fix Gravity Forms not sending email.

-WP Mail SMTP lets you easily use a 3rd party mailer service to authenticate your emails using DKIM, SPF records, or DMARC.
+WP Mail SMTP lets you easily use a 3rd party mailer service to add proper authentication to your emails using DKIM, SPF, and DMARC.

 Need a hand setting up SMTP for Gravity Forms?

 Our Elite license includes White Glove Setup for SendLayer, SMTP.com, or Sendinblue.

 If you’d prefer to install and set up the plugin yourself, let’s go ahead and do that.